 Because New Year, new you right?
 Those New Year’s resolutions… we are 24 days in.
 How we doing?
 Great, right?
 Going to the gym and all that? [haha]

 This year, I actually do have some big goals.
 I have resolved to complete a challenge to myself to hike each week at least once, since hiking is one of my now favorite things to do — a new hobby I picked up in 2018.

-So eating better will be paramount for me to reach my goals this year, and one thing I need to have ready are filling, satisfying recipes like my new egg white omelet.
+So eating better with recipes like this sausage omelet will be paramount for me to reach my goals this year, and one thing I need to have ready are filling, satisfying recipes like my new egg white omelet.

 So while I have those big fitness goals, at the same time, I am very time limited.
 Like, ridiculously time limited.
 Because I do other stuff too.
 As I am typing, I just got home from cooking a dinner for 50 people at church.
 Honestly.

 Yeah, free time …not so much.
 So I need approachable meals that are ready fast.
 Also affordable (always a miracle when I manage to pull that off), give me variety, and of course balanced nutrition are bonuses too.

 Omelets are a great solution for me and have long been a go-to trick of mine to end the day for DINNER to ward off later-night munchies.

 Click this photo below to shop for Morningstar Farms® Sausage Patties

 For this recipe, I am working with MorningStar Farms® Sausage Patties for a great way to get super satisfied with my dinner AND get vegetarian protein.
 Remember when I trained for Ironman Louisville in 2016?
 I went pretty much vegan for those 8 months.
 Well….
 I’m not going there again.
 But I still want meatless nights more often than meat nights, you know?